msujka/home/docs/bookshelf.md

 * Confidence Game: How Hedge Fund Manager Bill Ackman Called Wall Street's Bluff by Christine S. Richard
 * What I Know for Sure by Oprah Winfrey
 * Banking On It: How I Disrupted an Industry by Anne Boden
+* Bloomberg by Bloomberg by Michael R. Bloomberg
 * Michael O'Leary: Turbulent Times for the Man Who Made Ryanair by Matt Cooper

 ## Money, How The World Works